 When COVID-19 emerged, countries across the world initiated ‘lockdowns’ to protect individuals and prevent the spread of the virus.
 In England, the following lockdowns were introduced [1]: March 2020–August 2020 (Lockdown 1); November 2020–December 2020 (Lockdown 2); January 2021–June 2021 (Lockdown 3).
 Mandatory measures during these lockdowns included the closure of all schools and non-essential shops, social distancing restrictions, and a requirement to wear face masks when entering closed environments.
 Additionally, individuals who were categorised as ‘vulnerable’ were instructed to stay at home and depend on others for their daily necessities.
 Among the individuals classified as vulnerable were those with Parkinson’s disease (henceforth referred to as ‘Parkinson’s’)—a chronic neurodegenerative condition which initially affects motor control but which can also be associated with other cognitive and psychological difficulties.

 An estimated 121,000 individuals are currently living with Parkinson’s in England [2].
-Of these, approximately 90% receive varying levels of support primarily from their partner (referred to as ‘informal caregivers’ (For the sake of conciseness, the term ‘caregivers’ will be used to refer to informal caregivers from this point on in the present article.)) for everyday tasks such as shopping, cooking, and maintaining personal hygiene [3].
+Of these, approximately 90% receive varying levels of support primarily from their partner (referred to as ‘informal caregivers’ – for the sake of conciseness, the term ‘caregivers’ will be used to refer to informal caregivers from this point on in the present article) for everyday tasks such as shopping, cooking, and maintaining personal hygiene [3].
 Prior to the COVID-19 lockdown measures, caregivers were estimated to provide an average of 50 h a week of care for their partners [3], which significantly increased during the pandemic and negatively affected their quality of life and wellbeing [4].
 In fact, a rapid review of 16 studies by Lorenz-Dant and Comas-Herrera [5] found that, within just eight months of the first lockdown being implemented across the world, caregivers of adults with long-term needs (such as mental and physical impairments) reported increased feelings of loneliness, burden, and stress, as well as sleep deprivation, irritability, and anguish.
 Similarly, a scoping review by Brooks and colleagues [6] found that, during the first worldwide lockdown period, caregivers of people with Parkinson’s (PwP) were faced not only with a worsening financial situation but also increased worry and uncertainty, feelings of guilt, grief, and frustration, and negative changes in lifestyle.
 In addition, a survey of 533 UK-based PwP and 189 caregivers in summer 2021 (after all UK lockdowns had ended) suggested that the mental wellbeing of the latter was even poorer than that of the PwP [7].

 While a number of quantitative studies have been carried out on the challenges faced by PwP and their caregivers during the COVID-19 pandemic (e.g., [8–10]), qualitative research on this topic appears to be much sparser [6].
 To our knowledge, only one study to date [11] has considered PwP’s caregivers’ perspectives on their experiences related to COVID-19 in the UK, finding that individual vulnerabilities to COVID-19, engagement with healthcare services, and home maintenance and activities of daily living all represented major themes.
 However, this study collected data from a single time point in April 2021 and therefore was not able to elaborate on how these lived experiences evolved following the end of the lockdowns in the UK.